mynew4/cmangos-docs-wiki/world_template.md

 ## The `world_template` table

-This table holds the ScriptNames of the world maps 0, 1, 530, 571.
+holds the ScriptNames of the world maps 0, 1, 530, 571.

 ### Structure